Kzra/Game-of-MIDI/README.md

 **Installation:**
 <br>

-If you have MATLAB, you can install Game-of-MIDI as an app using `Game of MIDI.mlappinstall` <br>
+Run `Game of MIDI.mlappinstall` to install Game-of-MIDI as a MATLAB app. <br>
-Or you can install the program on windows (you will be prompted to download the MATLAB runtime if you do not already have it) `Game_of_MIDI_installer.exe`
+Run `Game_of_MIDI_installer.exe` to install Game-of-MIDI as a standalone application on windows (you will be prompted to download the MATLAB runtime if you do not already have it).

 **User guide:**